desh2608/gss/README.md

 is useful for cases when the supervisions need to be propagated to the enhanced segments, for downstream ASR tasks, for example.

+* `--profiler-output`: Optional path to output stats file for profiling, which can be visualized using Snakeviz.

 ## Other details

 Internally, we also have a fallback option to chunk up batches into increasingly smaller